jsjohnstone/s3-site-deploy/README.md

-# GitHub Action to Sync S3 Bucket and Clear Cloudfront Cache 🔄
+# Sync S3 Bucket and Clear Cloudfront Cache 🔄

 This simple action uses the [vanilla AWS CLI](https://docs.aws.amazon.com/cli/index.html) to sync a directory (either from your repository or generated during your workflow) with a remote S3 bucket.